tzervas/lan-runner/PROJECT.md

 # Project Tracker: LAN Runner + Ollama

 ## Project Overview
 LAN Runner + Ollama is a Docker Compose stack that provides a GitHub self-hosted Actions runner paired with an Ollama LLM server, optimized for LAN environments with CPU-only defaults.
+Repository is public with branch protection enabled.

 ## Current Status
 - **Implementation**: Complete for Docker Compose deployment.